Jack-Stoetzel/COSC350/Lab08/README.md

+### Jack Stoetzel

 # Lab 08

 ## Task 1: Concurrent Calculation

 Write a C program which accepts an integer argument and calculate sum (1 + 2 + 3 + ... + n) and factorial
 (1 x 2 x 3 x ... x n).
-Instead of calling sequence of two functions, two threads will be created and each thread works for different task concurrently.
+Instead of calling sequence of two functions, two threads will be created, and each thread works for different task concurrently.

 ## Task 2: Wait for a Thread for Concurrent Calculations